-As summer vacation gets underway, students are getting ready to start their Back to School shopping.
-Explore how your brand can get in on the action with our top tips and insights.
+It’s time to start thinking about the Back to School shopping.
+Explore how your brand can get in on the action with our top tips and student insights.

 During their college years, students develop loyalties to brands that will last their entire lives.
 It’s a short window to make an impression – but it starts earlier than you think.
 As soon as students know their college place is guaranteed, they’ll start to build their own shopping habits and develop an affinity for brands.
 So, let’s explore how and when students will be spending for this year’s Back to School season – to help your brand win Gen Z’s loyalty ahead of the next academic year.